 Golden Gate Bridge License Plate Accounts

 FasTrak saves you a dollar every time you cross the Bridge, so if you live in the Bay Area it’s definitely the way to go.

-If you’re going to be here for a week and using the Golden Gate Bridge regularly you can set up a license plate account and pre-pay for your trips.
+If you’re going to be here for a week and using the Bridge regularly you can set up a license plate account and pre-pay Golden Gate Bridge tolls for your trips.
 There are lots of ways to pay for this, and the information is covered in detail on this Bridge District page.

 Golden Gate Bridge Carpools: How to Pay

-Which Lanes: You must go through toll lane #2 at the right side of the toll plaza as you approach.
+Which Lanes: You must go through Golden Gate Bridge tolls lane #2 at the right side of the toll plaza as you approach.
 You cannot use the usual FasTrak lanes and get the discounted fare.